| Contents:

 If you travelled on a particular train and want to know if I have

-recordings please contact me - you never know.
+recordings please get in touch - you never know.

 Likewise, if you require a particular recording for some reason or

-are trying to put together a commercial product, contact
+are trying to put together a commercial product, please get in touch,

 Back to top of page